 What are the rules about landlord access to a property?

 Landlords must provide notice before entering a tenant's property, except in emergency situations.
-While there's no specified legal timeframe for advance notice in Wyoming, entry must always be under reasonable circumstances and not intrude on the tenant's right to quiet enjoyment and privacy.
+While there is no specified legal timeframe for advance notice in Wyoming, entry must always be under reasonable circumstances and must not intrude on the tenant's right to quiet enjoyment and privacy.

 How can a tenant challenge an unlawful eviction in Wyoming?